Amrit Abhijat

-Amrit Abhijat (born 21 June 1968) is an Indian bureaucrat, civil servant and officer in the Uttar Pradesh cadre of the Indian Administrative Service.
-Since December 2015, Abhijat has served as Joint Secretary and Mission Director in the Ministry of Housing and Urban Affairs in the Government of India.
+Amrit Abhijat (born 21 June 1968) is a 1995 batch IAS officer from the Uttar Pradesh cadre.
+Since September 2025, he has been serving as the Additional chief secretary of Tourism and Culture department of the Government of Uttar Pradesh.
+Before that he served as the Joint Secretary and Mission Director in the Ministry of Housing and Urban Affairs in the Government of India.